 Running a Bitcoin node makes you a direct network participant, giving you additional security and privacy.
-And Bitcoin as a decentralized system is better off with it (see blog post for additional details).
+And Bitcoin as a decentralized system is better off with it.

 - Running your own Bitcoin full node is for everyone.